nadavmatalon/PCA9536_RGB/README.md

 ## RUNNING THE EXAMPLE SKETCH

-1) Start the Arduino IDE and open the example sketch
+1) Start the Arduino IDE and open the relevant example sketch
 2) Hook-up the PCA9536 to the Arduino as explained in the sketch's notes
 3) Upload the sketch to the Arduino